AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/drop-down.md

 *   **Title** - With its Title, you can easily identify a component in a form and by default, the title appears on top of the component.
 If you do not add a title, the name of the component is displayed instead of the title text.

+* **Mark as Unbound Form Element**: Select the option to configure a form field not linked to any schema.
+This option allows you to save data without updating the data source.
+It also enables you to handle data in a custom way, separate from standard database integration.

 *   **Hide Title** -  Select the option to hide the component's Title.

 *   **Allow multiple selection** - Select this option to select multiple options from a drop-down list.